 1.

-Aditi Sarker, Adil Elahi, Gursimrat Bhatti, et al. Atypical First-Episode Psychosis with Prolonged Catatonia and Neuroleptic Malignant Syndrome: Diagnostic Challenges and Improvement with Clozapine: A Case Report and Literature Review.
-Journal For International Medical Graduates .
+Sarker A, Elahi A, Bhatti G, et al. Atypical First-Episode Psychosis With Prolonged Catatonia and Neuroleptic Malignant Syndrome: Diagnostic Challenges and Improvement With Clozapine: A Case Report and Literature Review.
+Journal For International Medical Graduates.
 2026;5(1). doi:10.56570/8tfw6a02